Slack3rr/nettools/README.md

 # nettools
-Generic socket-based network tools that I'm writing to practice python3
+Generic socket-based network tools that I'm writing to practice networking in python3

 Tools So Far: